KEEP CHILDREN SAFE IN YOUR BUSINESS PREMISES

-NFU Mutual recently announced that it received an average of 100 insurance claims each year involving injuries to children at commercial properties, including beer garden play areas.
-And no doubt this is only the tip of the iceberg - for every insurance claim there are probably many more minor incidents which go unreported but which may have a serious impact on a business's reputation.
+Last year, we announced that between 2014 and 2016, we received and average of 100 business insurance claims a year involving injuries to children at commercial properties, including beer garden play areas.
+And no doubt this is only the tip of the iceberg — for every insurance claim there are probably many more minor incidents which go unreported, but which may have a serious impact on a business's reputation.

 - Make sure play equipment is properly maintained and inspected – there are professional play inspectors available through the Register of Play Inspectors International.

-- If external providers are being used to help attract families, e.g. inflatable bouncy castle provider, undertake suitable checks to verify their credibility and request copies of relevant documentation, e.g. insurance and play inflatable inspection certificates.
+- If external providers are being used to help attract families, e.g. inflatable bouncy castles undertake suitable checks to verify their credibility and request copies of relevant documentation, e.g. insurance and play inflatable inspection certificates.

 - Brief the staff on the need to be vigilant for children running around during food and drinks service, to pay particular attention to items which are damaged or faulty and not to be afraid to intervene if a child’s behaviour is either unsafe or spoiling other people’s enjoyment, particularly in play areas.